This page is used by the Union to inform members and the public on matters of importance and as required by applicable legislation.

 Reports & Disclosures

-The National Exective approved the annual financial report of the Union for the year ending 30 June 2021 at its meeting held on 30 November 2021.
-You can download the report here.
+The National Executive approved the annual financial report of the Union for the year ending 30 June 2022 at its meeting held on 30 November 2022.
+You can view the report here.

 Rule 66 of the UWU rules allow the Union’s Member Council or the National Executive to make administrative regulations for the administration of the Union and that when made or amended that they be placed on the Union website.